w3c-cg/swag/docs/security_guidelines.md

    - A clear security policy fosters transparency and encourages responsible disclosure of vulnerabilities, allowing you to address issues promptly and maintain user trust. [openssf concise guide](https://best.openssf.org/Concise-Guide-for-Developing-More-Secure-Software)

 6. **Perform a threat modeling exercise for your web application.**
-   - Threat modeling helps identify potential security threats and vulnerabilities in your application architecture, enabling you to proactively address risks before they can be exploited. [openssf concise guide](https://best.openssf.org/Concise-Guide-for-Developing-More-Secure-Software) [OWASP guide link needed]
+   - Threat modeling helps identify potential security threats and vulnerabilities in your application architecture, enabling you to proactively address risks before they can be exploited. [openssf concise guide](https://best.openssf.org/Concise-Guide-for-Developing-More-Secure-Software) [OWASP guide to threat modeling](https://owasp.org/www-community/Threat_Modeling)

 7. **Implement effective monitoring and logging to detect and respond to security incidents.**
    - Monitoring and logging are essential for identifying suspicious activities and responding to incidents in a timely manner.
 This practice helps in forensic analysis and improving overall security posture. [openssf concise guide](https://best.openssf.org/Concise-Guide-for-Developing-More-Secure-Software)